orsenthil/senthil.learntosolveit.com-deploy/posts/2019/01/04/book-review-stranger-in-a-strange-land.rst

 community, spirituality, entrepreneurship, money, influence, negotiation, strategy and "understanding" of it all.

 This gave a new word {{% wikipedia article="Grok" %}} to English speaking people, which roughly means to "understand thoroughly" and becoming one with the concept.
+I have used this phrase in Tamil "கரைச்சி குடிச்சிட்டான்" which means someone thoroughly understood to subject at hand.

 One interesting thing about this science fiction is, it combined the real world concepts of business, stocks, politics, and ownership with an imaginary